devil-cyber/devil-cyber/README.md

  ### Hi there, I'm Manikant Kumar [devil-cyber][website] 👋

 ## I'm a Student and Full Stack Developer
-- 🔭 I’m currently working on Many things 🤣
+- 🔭 I’m currently working on Satelite Communication based Application 🤣
 - 🌱 I’m currently learning everything 🤣
 - 🥅 2022 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to play cricket and a born foodie 🤣🤣